Lurkers in the Dark

 The first sees a buff to the 'Deadly Command' ability.
 The change is very simple, Morlak Velmourn no longer removes any Command tokens at the end of the round.

 Commentary - This is a huge buff.
 Once activated, Morlak Velmourn retains his command tokens allowing him to support the other fighters in the warband.
-As he will no longer lose his command token at the end of round one, he can gain a second which can be used to activate Rise Again.
+As he will no longer lose his command token at the end of round one, he can easily gain a second which can be used to activate Rise Again.

 The second sees a buff to 'Rise Again', which is no longer a Core ability, but is now used in your Power Step.
 In addition, it has become use once per game.

 Commentary - Again, I think this a great buff.
 Yes, it is once per game, but in the past it was never used anyway, as it used up Morlak Velmourn's Command token and an activation.
-Now, Morlak Velmourn will have spare Command tokens in round 2 onwards and this ability is used in the Power step.
+Now, Morlak Velmourn will have spare Command tokens from round 2 onwards and this ability is used in the Power step.
 Overall, a great change.

 The final buff is to 'The Velmourn Curse'.
 This is still a one-use ability, but it can now be used by any friendly fighter rather than one with a Raise token.